 Market and Model

-MINI these days offers three distinct spec packages with its models - 'Classic', 'Sport' and 'Exclusive' - though you'll only get the first of those if you choose the entry-level MINI One.
-Prices have risen slightly, which means that the entry-level MINI One in 5-door form will cost you from around £17,500 (about £700 more than the 3-Door Hatch model); there's no longer a diesel version.
-For a Cooper Hatch 5-Door, you'll need closer to £21,000 as a minimum.
+MINI these days offers four distinct spec packages with its models - 'Classic', 'Sport', 'Exclusive' and 'Resolute Edition' - and you have to have automatic transmission.
+Prices have risen a lot, which means that the entry-level MINI Cooper in 5-door form will cost you from around £23,500 (about £700 more than the 3-Door Hatch model); there's no longer a base MINI One or a diesel version.
+For a Cooper S Hatch 5-Door, you'll need around £26,000 as a minimum.

 Equipment levels across the range feature items such as ambient lighting, auto headlamps and wipers, ISOFIX child seat fixings front and rear and Bluetooth.
 The MINI hatch buying proposition has always been about tailoring the car to your personal tastes, so you might well indulge in extras like body stripes, a John Cooper Works spoiler and contrasting mirrors.
 You can also choose from technology such as a head-up display, a MINI Navigation System, MINI Connect telematics and traffic sign recognition.